When Searching for a White Label Backup Platform There Are Many Considerations To Take Into Account

 2) your managed service will be at risk if there is no reseller support available.

-…but it’s smarter to pay a fair licensing fee that includes unlimited free Support.
+…but it’s smarter to pay a fair licensing fee that includes unlimited stellar Support.

 Another way some software companies choose to cut costs is by out-sourcing their Support functions to other countries, with India being the #1 option with a bullet.